facebookexperimental/MemorySnapshotAnalyzer/README.md

 * Lines starting with a hash ('`#`') symbol are treated as comment lines and are ignored.
 * Blank lines are ignored.
-* All remaining lines must consist of the following three comma-separated fields:
+* All remaining lines must consist of the following three fields, where the first and second are separated by either a comma or a colon (`:`), and the second and third are separated by a comma:
   * The first field is an assembly name.
 This can be given with or without a `.dll` extension, and is matched case-insensitively.
   * The second field is a type name.
 This needs to match exactly the name that is output by, say, the `dumptype` command.
   * The third field is a field pattern.
 This can be one of: